In my early years of tapping I was super eager to share tapping with everyone I possibly could.

 So I simply said, “I don’t believe you.
 What symptoms do you notice now?”
 She laughed and shared what she was feeling.

 - Lesson 10: It is OK not to believe what a client is saying.
 You will notice that I didn’t say, “I DON’T BELIEVE YOU!”
 When I said it I looked her straight in the eyes with a big smile on my face.
 She knew I wasn’t being accusatory, but being gentle in wanting her to be better.
-It is good to challenge you clients in gentle ways where you are showing them you want what is best for them.
+Sometimes it’s good gently to challenge your clients when you are showing them you want what is best for them.

 “What if I smoke a cigarette today…does that mean I failed?”